19 Top STEM and STEAM Focused Programs Around Atlanta

-Through design thinking, project-based learning and maker, design and engineering efforts, students engage with their community in order to innovate.
-Students collaborate with for-profit and non-profit organizations, create bio-engineering solutions, draft digital blueprints and more.
+Through design thinking, project-based learning and maker, design and engineering efforts, students engage with their community to innovate.
+Students collaborate with for-profit and non-profit organizations, create bio-engineering solutions, digital blueprints and more.
 This learning naturally integrates science, technology, engineering, and mathematics.